Elun1/BachelorThesis/README.md

 Caveats:

-    *Don't try to run multiple instances of calculix or tonto.
+    *Running multiple instances of calculix and tonto from the same src dir doesn't work properly

     *Don't run more totaljobs than you have cpu cores

+    *Start threads in a few functions are static, change to fit your system

 Testing: